MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-in-sign-out.md

 Don't forget to add the import statements, Android Studio does that for you automatically (on Mac select Alt + Enter on each error detected by the code editor).

-Well, you have done everything that is required to successfully sign out a user on your app.
+You have completed all the necessary steps to successfully sign out a user on your app.
 Build and run your application.
 If all good, you should be able to select sign out button to successfully sign out.

 ## Next steps